The aimless & spoiled expat spouse

 Why you should hire expat spouses

 Dear employers, when you are looking for people with an endless list of soft skills and an invaluable understanding of culture and global connectivity, hire expat spouses!

 Looking for someone that will fit into your team?
 Take an expat spouse, who has won countless gold medals for adaptability and integration.

-In need for someone that addresses old problems with new solutions?
+In need of someone that addresses old problems with new solutions?
 Take expat spouses who have learned that for the same global issue, there is a whole list of different local approaches.
-It’s like a PhD in being solution-oriented.
+It’s like a Ph.D. in being solution-oriented.